Easily find upgrades for your BMW!

 CarPlay apps may be displayed on your MINI’s built-in screen, but don’t forget that CarPlay is not a standalone system.
 In order to run your apps, you need to keep your iPhone connected to the car at all times.

 On many systems it brings the need for a wired connection, with the iOS device being plugged into one of the car's USB ports throughout use.
-Fortunately, CarPlay MMI Prime retrofit for MINI supports wireless connections, which you can enable by activating Bluetooth on your iPhone and going through a simple set up process.
+Fortunately, CarPlay MMI PRO retrofit for MINI supports wireless connections, which you can enable by activating Bluetooth on your iPhone and going through a simple set up process.

 Here’s how to pair CarPlay wirelessly with your phone: